 prepare actions to address the issues of unfair contractual clauses and trading practices identified in platform-to-business relationships, including by exploring dispute resolution, fair practices criteria and transparency.
 These actions could, on the basis of an Impact Assessment and informed by structured dialogues with Member States and stakeholders, take the form of a legislative instrument.
 This work will be finalised by the end of 2017.
 The Commission will also continue to use its competition enforcement powers wherever relevant;

-put the diverse dialogues with the platforms under a single DSM framework, focusing on the mechanisms for removal of illegal content, with a view to enhancing their effectiveness in full respect of freedom of speech.
-The aim should be to underpin these mechanisms with guidance on coherent principles such as the notification and removal of illegal content while ensuring transparency and the necessary checks and balances to protect fundamental rights, as well as avoiding over-removal of legal content.
-The Commission will also provide guidance on voluntary measures taken by platforms when they proactively identify and remove illegal content, acting in good faith.
-This work should produce concrete results by end of 2017.
+ensure better coordination of platform dialogues within the Digital Single Market focusing on the mechanisms and technical solutions for removal of illegal content, with a view to enhancing their effectiveness in full respect of fundamental rights.
+Where applicable, the aim should be to underpin these mechanisms with guidance on coherent procedural aspects such as the notification and removal of illegal content while ensuring transparency and the necessary checks and balances to protect fundamental rights, avoiding over-removal of legal content.
+The Commission will also provide guidance on liability rules and support to platforms on voluntary measures taken by platforms when they work proactively to remove illegal content, acting in good faith.
+This work should produce first concrete results by end of 2017.

 3.2 Developing the European Data Economy